 When you hold fiat currency you are holding something that can be issued in greater quantity.
 When you hold Bitcoin you are holding something with a known issuance schedule and an absolute cap.
 That does not guarantee a smooth journey.
 It does change the long-term monetary character of the asset.

 Over time the market has tended to recognise that difference.
 Bitcoin has repriced upward over multi-year periods because more people have come to understand that truly scarce digital money is a rare thing.
 It is not scarce like a company share where more can be issued.
-It is not scarce like property where development and leverage can reshape supply conditions around it.
+It is not scarce like property where development and debt can reshape supply conditions around it.
 It is scarce by design.
+The Bitcoin Standard by Saifedean Ammous is the clearest treatment of this argument in print.

 When people evaluate savings they often think in nominal terms.
 They ask whether the number in the bank account has gone up.
 That is the wrong first question.
 The better question is what that money can still buy.